 We like to say that we turn Brownfields Green – both your property and your bank account!
-According to Massachusetts Department of Revenue statistics, Cooperstown Environmental has been the top consulting firm in Massachusetts Brownfields Tax Credit awards for four years in row.
+According to Massachusetts Department of Revenue statistics, Cooperstown Environmental has been the top consulting firm in Massachusetts Brownfields Tax Credit awards for five years in row.
 Whether you have a contaminated property you’d like cleaned up for reuse, or you’ve already completed a project and want to seek a rebate –

 you’re at the right place!

 Sub Slab Depressurization Systems are used to counteract vapor intrusion of volatile organic compounds (VOCs) into occupied buildings and protect the health of residents and workers.
 Cooperstown is a leading expert in this emerging field.
 Our services range from site assessments of contamination to identify the need for an SSDS, to system design, implementation, and operation.
 A particular expertise is the telemetry system that communicates with regulatory agencies and site owners to ensure proper SSDS operation 24/7/365.
 Hire Cooperstown – and breathe easier!

-Actually, there’s a little more to real estate than location, location, location – especially if the location might be affected by contamination.
+There is a little more to real estate than just location, location, location – especially if the location might be affected by contamination.
 How do you know whether the property has an environmental issue?
 What are the risks involved during sale or acquisition?
 And what do you do about it?
 We can help.

 Underground storage tanks (USTs) are a common source of environmental impact – and regulations with regard to their removal are strict.
 We can provide services for all tanks, including the removal, replacement, or upgrade of existing tanks and remediating leaks.